kaidez/kaidez.github.io/_posts/2018-01-05-temperature-average-filter-array.md

 }
 </code></pre>

-This <code>getNumbers()</code> function gets applied to each inner array and returns a new array made up numbers only.
-With it, we can refactor things and get rid of the inner loop.
+<code>getNumbers()</code>   will be passed as a parameter to <code>.filter()</code>.
+This can be applied to each inner array to return a "numbers only" array.

+We can get rid of that inner loop now.
 So this code we're currently using...

 <pre><code class="language-javascript">
 ...